openprivacy/newspeek/README.md

 The _NewsPeek_ concept, hardware and software interfaces to power it, and this thesis were all created in the 1980-1981 year culminating in its completion in August 1981.
 The author left the thesis in his advisor's office and left for a planned six-to-nine month job in California after which his plan was to return to complete the work as part of a graduate degree.
 But the California job - and the weather and experiences - were enticing so the task of following up on the degree slid to the back burner.

 Many years later in 2018 I began the process of getting my already fully written thesis signed.
 Anne Hunter, Academic Administrator for the EECS Undergraduate and M.Eng.
-Programs provided invaluable assistance in tracking down decades old course records and graduation requirements, and I was doubly fortunate that Andy Lippman remembered me and my work and offered to read the old text and sign it.
-He gave me an "A" and wrote: _"A prescient project, well one and overdue for appreciation"_.
+Programs provided invaluable assistance in tracking down decades old course records and graduation requirements, and I was doubly fortunate that Andy Lippman remembered me and my work and offered to be my thesis supervisor and finally read and grade my thesis written 37 years earlier.
+He gave me an "A" and wrote: _"A prescient project, well done and overdue for appreciation"_.

 ----